Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 For a little further analysis, each meatball costs $0.25 each at retail or $0.19 when on sale.

-This is a fair price for an already cooked and flavored chicken meatball that is super convenient to make.
-A serving size is 4 meatballs, which cost either $1 or $0.76 if on sale.
+This is a fair price for already cooked and flavored chicken meatballs that are super convenient to make.
+One serving size is 4 meatballs, which equates to $1 per serving, or $0.76 if you bought it on sale.

 AmyLu Chicken Meatball Review

-AmyLu lists 3 different heating options for these already precooked chicken meatballs.
-I’ll go over those in the next section, but for this review, I decided to air fry them.
+AmyLu lists 3 different heating options for these precooked chicken meatballs.
+I’ll go over those in the next section, but for this review I decided to air-fry them.

 Great in the Air Fryer

-I cooked them in the air fryer at 350° for 7 minutes.
-I did a small batch and they came our more than warm and looking so appetizing.
+I cooked the meatballs in the air fryer at 350° for 7 minutes.
+I made a small batch and they came out hot and delicious looking.

-While these are plain looking in their original state, when they are cooked, they look delicious.
+While these are plain-looking in their original uncooked state, the second they are cooked, they look delicious.

 One major problem with these chicken meatballs